 In November 2015, Fox’s undergraduate- and graduate-level Entrepreneurship programs earned top-10 rankings from The Princeton Review and Entrepreneurship magazine.
-In January 2016, the Fox Online MBA program earned a No. 1 national ranking from U.S. News & World Report for the second consecutive year.

 Innovation, entrepreneurial thinking, experiential learning opportunities, and influential research are Fox hallmarks, as it aims to create and disseminate knowledge which transforms students in order to face local, national and global challenges.

 The Fox School of Business’s mission includes engaging in pioneering research to advance knowledge and to develop scholars through rigorous academic and practice-oriented doctoral education, as well as linking education, research and outreach efforts to the driving forces of our economy – information technology, globalisation, innovation, entrepreneurship, ethics – to provide high-quality education and student services in traditional and digital learning environments

 The Fox School of Business is committed to providing a student-centred education and professional development relevant to today’s digital, global economy.
 That commitment is reflected in the integration of technology into the curriculum and classroom, and in the encouragement of entrepreneurship and innovation in business and education.

 Flinders New Venture Institute